-How do you know if the cleanser you're using is right for you?
+How do you know if your cleanser is right for you?
 Should you be afraid of exfoliating if you have sensitive skin?
 And what temperature is the right temperature for washing your face?

 These are just some of the questions we've heard over the years that need clarification.
-So we're exposing the truth to these myths and more by sharing five common misconceptions so you can make your way toward your healthiest skin yet!
+So we're exposing the truth to these myths and more by sharing five common misconceptions so you can make your way toward your healthiest skin!

 Myth #1: You Should Only Exfoliate If Your Skin Is Feeling Dry & Dull

 The Truth: There's a common misconception that you only need to exfoliate your skin if it's feeling dry or dull.
 After all, exfoliation only works to remove dead skin, right?
 This couldn't be further from the truth!

 Here are just a few of the many benefits of exfoliating regularly:

 - It unclogs pores, removing debris and buildup that can cause breakouts.

 - It evens skin tone by allowing healthy skin cells to reach the surface of your complexion.

 - It helps stop the signs of aging by clearing dead skin cells that enhance wrinkles and fine lines.

 - It helps your skincare products work better, sloughing away dead cells so they can penetrate deeper.